 Ingredients

-- You do not need a high powered blender to make this smoothie.
-I use this relatively inexpensive blender for smoothies and find that it works well.
+- You do not need a high-powered blender to make this smoothie.
+I use this Kitchenaid blender now but I used to use a second-hand blender for this apple smoothie and it worked well.

 - For a colder smoothie, add 3-4 cubes of ice after the smoothie is blended.
 Blend the ice in until mostly crushed.
 This will also make the smoothie a bit creamier.